effect-handlers/effects-rosetta-stone/README.md

 ### General guidelines

-1. Each example should be self-contained.
+1. Each example instance should be self-contained.

-2. Each example should demonstrate one aspect of effectful programming.
+2. Each example should demonstrate *one* aspect of effectful programming.
-3. All folder names are in lower case, with words separated by dashes, e.g., `cooperative-threads`, `multicore-ocaml`, `algol-68`.
+   This does not mean it has to be simple.

+3. In the naming of making comparisons possible, different implementations of a single example should do *the same thing* as far as that is possible.
+For instance, if there are *two* ways to implement an effect, e.g., state using the usual monad and state using parametrized effects, then there should be *two* examples which are identical, except for the implementation.
+If you feel that the implementation is unnatural, please comment on this, but still do it.

 4. Do *not* print things out in examples that do not call for printing.
 Instead, just compute whatever needs to be computed and store the results in top-level values.
 Many languages will show the values anyhow, and that is as good as printing.

+5. All folder names are in lower case, with words separated by dashes, e.g., `cooperative-threads`, `multicore-ocaml`, `algol-68`.

 ### Repository structure